-In one of its Concluding Observations to Nigeria, the CEDAW Committee has expressed concern with respect to the poor attention given by the Nigerian government to the sexual health needs of women and girls (UN Committee on CEDAW 2004).
-The Committee has also expressed concern about the low rates of contraceptives usage leading to unwanted and unplanned pregnancies and the lack of sexuality education among young people, especially in the rural areas (UN Committee on CEDAW 2008).
-Therefore, the Committeehas urged the government to increase women's and adolescent girls' access to affordable and accessible health care services, including sexual and reproductive health services (UN Committee on CEDAW 2004).
-It also urges the government to adopt adequate measures to increase knowledge of and access to contraceptive methods (UN Committee on CEDAW 2008).
-This seems to be in line with the Committee's observation in General Recommendation 24, 1999, where states were urged to ensure that affordable and acceptable health services, including sexual and reproductive health services, are guaranteed to women and girls (UN Committee on CEDAW 1999).
+In one of its Concluding Observations to Nigeria, the CEDAW Committee (2004) has expressed concerns with respect to the poor attention given by the Nigerian government to the sexual health needs of women and girls.
+The Committee (2008) has also expressed concern about the low rates of contraceptives usage leading to unwanted and unplanned pregnancies and the lack of sexuality education among young people, especially in the rural areas.
+Therefore, the Committee (2004) has urged the government to increase women's and adolescent girls' access to affordable and accessible health care services, including sexual and reproductive health services.
+It also urges the government to adopt adequate measures to increase knowledge of and access to contraceptive methods (CEDAW Committee 2008).
+This seems to be in line with the Committee's observation in General Recommendation 24 (1999), where states were urged to ensure that affordable and acceptable health services, including sexual and reproductive health services, are guaranteed to women and girls.

-The Committee on ESCR has hinted that failure by a state to remove barriers to health care services and goods, for vulnerable and marginalized groups such as women, children, adolescents and those in rural areas, will amount to a breach of the state's obligation to realise the right to health of its citizens (ESCR 2000).
+The Committee on ESCR has hinted that failure by a state to remove barriers to health care services and goods, for vulnerable and marginalized groups such as women, children, adolescents and those in rural areas, will amount to a breach of the state's obligation to realise the right to health of its citizens.
 In other words, physical accessibility to health care services must be assured to all women and girls, particularly those in rural areas.
 It should be noted that article 14 of the African Women's Protocol contains elaborate provisions relating to sexual and reproductive health of women.
 Article 14 guarantees all women the right to health, including sexual and reproductive health.
-This important article further provides that states should respect and promote a woman's right to control her fertility, decide the number and spacing of her children and choose any method of contraception (African Union 2003).
+This important article further provides that states should respect and promote a woman's right to control her fertility, decide the number and spacing of her children and choose any method of contraception.

-More importantly, article 14(2)(b) requires states parties to establish and strengthen existing pre-natal, delivery and post-natal health and nutritional services for women during pregnancy and while they are breastfeeding (African Union 2003).
-Also, the provision enjoins states parties to take appropriate measures to 'provide adequate, affordable and accessible health services, including information, education and communication programmes to women especially those in rural areas' (African Union 2003: art.
-14(2)(a)).
+More importantly, article 14 (2) (b) requires states parties to establish and strengthen existing pre-natal, delivery and post-natal health and nutritional services for women during pregnancy and while they are breastfeeding.
+Also, the provision enjoins states parties to take appropriate measures to 'provide adequate, affordable and accessible health services, including information, education and communication programmes to women especially those in rural areas'.
 The provisions of article 14 must be read together with article 2 of the Protocol, which proscribes discrimination against women in all facets of life.
 As noted earlier, the African Women's Protocol adopts a substantive equality approach to eliminating discrimination.
-Therefore, since Nigeria is a party to the Protocol, it is obligated to take adequate measures to remove all barriers, including cultural practices, to safe motherhood in the country (African Union 2003).
+Therefore, since Nigeria is a party to the Protocol, it is obligated to take adequate measures to remove all barriers, including cultural practices, to safe motherhood in the country.

-Furthermore, both the ICPD and the Beijing Platform identify components of the right to the highest attainable standard of reproductive health from a woman's perspective (ICPD 1995; United Nations 1996).
-They stress the importance of affordable, accessible and acceptable services throughout a woman's life cycle (ICPD 1995: paras 25, 223; United Nations 1996: paras.
-92, 106(e)).
-Acceptable services include gender-sensitive standards for the delivery of quality health care services, which must meet the peculiar needs of female adolescents (ICPD 1995: paras 223, 95; United Nations 1996: paras.
-103, 106(c), (g)).
-Bearing these comments in mind, and taking into account the challenges facing women in the country, one may argue that the Nigerian government is not doing enough to remove barriers to safe-motherhood in the country.
+Furthermore, both the ICPD and the Beijing Platform identify components of the right to the highest attainable standard of reproductive health from a woman's perspective.
+They stress the importance of affordable, accessible and acceptable services throughout a woman's life cycle.
+Acceptable services include gendersensitive standards for the delivery of quality health care services, which must meet the peculiar needs of female adolescents.
+Bearing these comments in mind, and taking into account the challenges facing women in the country, one may argue that the Nigerian government is not doing enough to remove barriers to safemotherhood in the country.